Mohamad Ezam Mohd Nor: Return to UMNO and senatorship (2007–2016)

 In June 2007, Mohamad Ezam announced that he would leave PKR.
 This shock announcement was made because he said that he no longer believed in Anwar's struggle and was said to be rivaled by Anwar's most right strongman, Mohamed Azmin Ali.
 Mohamad Ezam is said to be unable to cooperate with Mohamed Azmin because of different ways of thinking.
 He was labeled by Pakatan Rakyat supporters as a bribe-eater, traitor, political opportunist and various other titles.
 He later funded the Gerakan Rakyat Anti Korupsi (GERAK) and served as its first president from 2007 until 2008.
-On May 2008, he joined his old political party, the United Malays National Organisation (UMNO).
+In May 2008, he joined his old political party, the United Malays National Organisation (UMNO).

 On 3 May 2010, Mohamad Ezam was sworn in as a senator in the Malaysian Parliament.
 Apart from him, the other three individuals appointed are former Deputy President of Malaysian Indian Congress (MIC), Palanivel Govindasamy, Executive Chairman of Rahim and Co, Abdul Rahim Abdul Rahman and Pagoh UMNO Women's Chief Division, Noriah Mahat.
 They took the oath in front of the President of the Dewan Negara, Abu Zahar Ujang.
 Mohamad Ezam said he was appointed as a senator because of the role he played in the non-governmental organization, Gerakan Rakyat Anti Korupsi (GERAK), where he also served as its president since 2007.
 In addition, he was appointed as the vice head of UMNO of Kota Raja division after won without contest on 21 September 2013.

 However, after serving a full one term and a half as a senator, he tendered his resignation on 5 March 2014.
 After 10 days, he was appointed by Prime Minister and Finance Minister Najib Razak as the communications director of the Ministry of Finance.
 He held the position until 2016, when he resigned.
-He also left his political party, UMNO, on October 2016 after staying nearly 10 years, quoting that "considered that the party was no longer serious in the fight against corruption".
+He also left his political party, UMNO, in October 2016 after staying nearly 10 years, quoting that "considered that the party was no longer serious in the fight against corruption".
 He also added that "he joined UMNO in May 2008 to focus on the repeal of the Internal Security Act (ISA) and the Official Secrets Act (OSA).
 I have been jailed under these two acts, but what is more important is that I believe these two acts are often an obstacle to the fight against corruption crimes.
 During my tenure as a member of the Dewan Negara from 2010 to 2014, ISA was discussed and abolished, while OSA still shows no signs of change".